ajinkyapdeshmukh10/Customer-Sales-Analysis/README.md

 Performance Tracking and Adjustment: Integrating real-time tracking tools to monitor sales performance against targets enables quick strategic adjustments, helping to mitigate risks associated with inventory excess or shortages.

-Utilization of Sales Transaction Frequencies: Insights into when sales transactions peak provides invaluable data for managing inventory more effectively, crucial for responding to increased competition and optimizing costs.
+Utilization of Sales Transaction Frequencies: Insights into when sales transactions peak provide invaluable data for managing inventory more effectively, crucial for responding to increased competition and optimizing costs.
 Using predictive analytics to understand customer purchasing patterns can facilitate more personalized marketing and sales strategies, thereby increasing customer engagement and retention.